-Credits used to fulfill the requirements of a degree program will not apply toward the completion of a second, equivalent-level degree at Moody.
-As an exception, a maximum of 21 applicable credits from a previously earned MTS program may apply towards the Master of Arts in Clinical Mental Health Counseling program.
+Credits used to fulfill the requirements of a degree program will not apply toward the completion of a second, equivalent or lower-level degree at Moody.
+As an exception, a maximum of 21 applicable credits from a previously earned degree may apply towards the Master of Arts in Clinical Mental Health Counseling program.